boldbi/bold-bi-docs/docs/site-administration/embed-settings.md

     ![Reset secret code](/static/assets/site-administration/images/reset-secret-code.png)

-> **Warning :** Resetting this code will break the previously working embedded dashboards.
+> **Warning :** Resetting this code will disrupt the previously working embedded dashboards.

 ## Get Embed Configuration File

-1. Go to the settings page and click `Embed`.
-Enable the `Enable embed authentication` under that page.
+1. Go to the settings page and click on `Embed`.
+Enable the `Enable embed authentication` option on that page.

-2. Click `Download` available in Embed Configuration option.
+2. Click on `Download` in the Embed Configuration section.

     ![Embed Config file](/static/assets/site-administration/images/embedconfig_file.png#max-width=65%)

-3. Once button is clicked, an Embed Configuration pop-up will be generated, from which you need to select the category and appropriate dashboard name.
-Then, click `Download Json File` at the bottom of the pop-up.
+3. After clicking the button, an Embed Configuration pop-up will appear.
+Select the category and appropriate dashboard name, then click on `Download Json File` at the bottom of the pop-up.

     ![EmbedConfig popup](/static/assets/site-administration/images/embedconfig_popup.png#max-width=65%)

-4. Copy the downloaded` embedConfig.json file`, which is generated from the embed settings page of the Bold BI server, and paste it into the App_Data folder of a sample  [application](https://github.com/boldbi/samples/tree/development/SDK%20Samples/C%23/ASP.NET%20Core).
+4. Copy the downloaded `embedConfig.json file`, generated from the embed settings page of the Bold BI server, and paste it into the App_Data folder of a sample [application](https://github.com/boldbi/samples/tree/development/SDK%20Samples/C%23/ASP.NET%20Core).

 ### Properties configured in sample
-The following properties are used in `embedConfig.json file`:
+The following properties are used in the `embedConfig.json` file:

 <meta charset="utf-8"/>
         <table>